bioidiap/bob.pad.face/doc/baselines.rst

     --criterion EER \
     --roc <PATH_TO_STORE_THE_RESULTS>/ROC.pdf

-The EER/HTER errors for the :ref:`bob.pad.face.resources.databases.mifs` database are summarized in the Table below:
+The EER/HTER errors for the MIFS database are summarized in the Table below:

 +-------------------+----------+----------+
 |      Protocol     |  EER,\%  |  HTER,\% |